 TIP #5: Add Some Fun!

 This ties in with tip number four.
 The average person spends much more than 40 hours a week working.
 If you’re in your home office this much, shouldn’t it be a warm and welcoming setting where you actually want to spend your time?
-Every room in your home is an opportunity for self-expression, and a home office should be no different.
-From a beautiful painting or sculpture to an heirloom bookcase showcasing a treasured collection, there are many ways to embrace your style.
+Many people mistakenly assume that home offices should be “all work and no play.”
+However, we believe that every room in your home is an opportunity for self-expression, and an office should be no different.
+From a beautiful painting or sculpture to an heirloom bookcase displaying a treasured collection, there are many ways to embrace and showcase your style.

 In addition to selecting furnishings that speak to your personal taste and aesthetic, seek out decorative pieces that you love, such as plants and items in your favorite hues.
 That way, even when work is stressful, you’ll be surrounded by things that bring you joy.
 Just be sure to practice restraint while adding these elements.
 There’s a line between delightful and distracting.